 Another popular day trip from Paris is Disneyland, perfect for big kids and little kids alike!
 While we didn’t get to visit on this trip, I wanted to include it on this list as a bit of inspiration for anyone else visiting.
 We really wanted to go but ran out of time with all the great sites and food we packed into our itinerary already!
 Find Disneyland Paris here.

 33. Pay your respects at Jim Morrison and Oscar Wilde’s Tombs

 I’ve left this one for last as it may be a little macabre for some.
 When we arrived in Paris, Matt made it known he fancied a trip to the cemetery, which took me by surprise.
 He had heard the story of how Jim Morrison had wandered the Père Lachaise cemetery shortly before his death, requesting he be buried there alongside the likes of Oscar Wilde, who you can also visit.
 The site was easy to find, thanks to maps located at the entry of the cemetery and, I have to say, it was actually really beautiful and peaceful.
-Find Pére Lachaise cemetery here.
+Book a guided tour or explore Pére Lachaise cemetery yourself.

 How to get to Paris

 We flew from Singapore to Paris on a direct flight with Singapore Airlines.
 Our trip was actually broken up as we flew from Brisbane to Singapore, spent a couple of days exploring Singapore then went onward to Paris.
 It was a really nice way of breaking up the long flights and allowed us to finally visit Jewel at Changi Airport!
 If you’re weighing up which airline to go with, we had a fantastic experience with Singapore Airlines and highly recommend them.
 We love the amazing service, delicious food, comfortable seats and great entertainment!